PennyLaneAI/pennylane/doc/introduction/measurements.rst

         qml.CNOT(wires=[0, 2])
         return qml.expval(qml.PauliZ(0) @ qml.PauliX(2))

+Note that we don't need to declare the identity term on wire 1; this is implicitly assumed.

-The tensor observable notation can be used inside all measurement functions.
+The tensor observable notation can be used inside all measurement functions, including :func:`~.pennylane.expval`, :func:`~.pennylane.var`, and :func:`~.pennylane.sample`.

 Changing the number of shots
 ----------------------------